5 Reasons To Watch Mo Dao Zu Shi Anime Right Now

-The novel Mo Dao ZU Shi gained such popularity that it had a live-action show, an ongoing manhua and audio drama and the ongoing donghua based on it.
+The novel Mo Dao ZU Shi gained such popularity that it had a live-action show, an ongoing manhua and audio drama, and the ongoing donghua based on it.
 The live-action show had 50 episodes and was called “The Untamed”.
 The Untamed was the window to the MDZS world for most of its western audience.
-However, the live-action show was heavily censored and toned down the romantic nature of the relationship of two major characters.
+However, the live-action show was heavily censored and toned down the romantic nature of the relationship between the two major characters.

 In conclusion, Mo Dao ZU Shi is a beautiful story about love, life, death and people (also monsters).
 The animation, music, and the story come together harmoniously to create a piece of art, much like Wei Wuxian’s flute playing alongside Lang Wangji’s Zither creates magic.
 The show is pure magic and if you are not watching it, you are missing out on a rare gem.